mindplay-dk/unbox/README.md

 $factory->set("cache_path", "/tmp/cache");
 ```

-Now that the `ContainerFactory` is fully bootstrapped, we're ready to create a `Container`:
+Now that the `ContainerFactory` is fully bootstrapped, we're ready to create a `Resolver`:

 ```php
 $resolver = $factory->createResolver();